universvm/how_to_create_a_protein/README.md

 - Chris Wells Wood: Helpful discussions and feedback
 - Molecular Biology of the Cell: Source for the Background and Overview Section
 - Jaiden Deubner and Michael Bronstein: Background Image of the logo
+- George Karabassis and Akrit Ghimire: Helping me run the workshop and taking pictures